-We will update our LTFP annually during the development of each years' Operational Plan, with a detail review undertaken every 4 years to coincide with the review of the Community Strategic Plan.
+We will update this plan annually during the development of the Operational Plan, as well as review it in detail every 4 years during the review of the Community Strategic Plan.

-Monitoring Performance against the Long Term Financial Plan
+Monitoring Performance against the Long-Term Financial Plan

 We will provide regular reports to our community to ensure ongoing transparency and accountability for our financial sustainability and the commitments made within this plan.